Shopping

 More expensive option

-The Zojirushi NP-GBC05XT looks smart but doesn't take up more space than is necessary.
+The Japanese-made Zojirushi NP-GBC05XT looks smart and doesn't take up much space.
 Looks won't secure you top spot in our competitive buying guide though.
-The Zojirushi comes with enough capacity for most families (3 cups), seven modes (which cover cooking all sorts of grains), and the best part is that it's easy to use.
+The Zojirushi makes restaurant-quality rice.
+It has enough capacity for most families (3 cups), seven cooking modes (including sushi), it can keep rice warm until dinnertime and is very easy to use.

 If you're a stickler for safety, you'll love how this works.
 The Zojirushi NP-GBC05XT uses induction technology, so it is only activated when the pot is on the heating elements.
 This means that you can serve rice directly out of the pot.